hevnsnt/Hallowuino/README.md

 **5. Can the sequence run and repeat indefinitely without needing to be triggered each time?** <br/>
 Absolutely!
 Just don't add a sensor event, and the sequence will simply repeat indefinitely.

+**6. Wait a second...
+Don’t these props already come with motion sensors?** <br/>
+Often these type of props use a photo-resistor as a cheap “motion sensor.”
+Photo-resistors looks for changes in light, and may work well in well lit areas and detect shadows as people walk by.
+However, they do not work well in very dark areas or outside.
+The Hallowuino was created as a solution to the my frustration where props would often trigger with the wind, but not when people walked by.
+ARRRGH!